 Besides drawing pencils and paper, these technical drawing tools will complete your list of drawing supplies.
-Some of them are necessities, and some of them will just make your life easier (or at least your drawing)!
+Some of them are necessities, while others are optional and a matter of personal preference.

 Invest in a solid, sturdy, inflexible surface to draw on.
 My favorite drawing boards are made by a brand called Helix.
 They are very lightweight, approximately 5/8", and can be found at your local art store.

 Many consider drawing clips to be the better choice for adhering drawing paper.
-They are easier to remove than artist tape, which can definitely be nerve-racking to take off of your drawing.
+They are easier to remove than artist tape, which can definitely be nerve-racking to remove from your drawing.

-Kneaded erasers are awesome technical drawing tools that can be molded into any shape to perform many different functions.
-Whether you need to erase a single dot, or lighten a large area, kneaded erasers are your go-to guys.
+Kneaded erasers are incredibly useful drawing tools that can be molded into any shape to perform many different functions.
+Whether you need to erase a single dot or lighten a large area, kneaded erasers are your go-to guys.

 Single-Edge Razor Blades

 This is another pencil sharpening tool.
-Once you have removed the wood encasing of the pencil with the razor blade, the sandpaddle sharpener is used to sharpen the actual lead of the pencil.
+Once you have removed the wood encasing of a pencil with your razor blade, a sandpaddle sharpener can be used to complete the sharpening process by sharpening the actual lead of the pencil.

 When your pencil has been sharpened down to a little stub and is no longer comfortable to hold or draw with, place it in a pencil extender to extend its life and continue drawing!